-The New York City Urban Debate League’s mission is to provide access to debate for all students.
+The New York City Urban Debate League’s mission is to provide equitable access for academic debate opportunities.

 The NYCUDL is a teaching league first and foremost.
 We provide debate tournaments for all our members.
 While these tournaments are a competitive endeavor, we feel strongly that all students benefit from participation in debate.